chingc/docs-nix/README.md

 ## Search for Packages

-If you can think of it, there's probably a Nix package of it.

-Go to <https://search.nixos.org/packages> or use the command line to search for packages.
+Go to <https://search.nixos.org/packages> or use the command line.

 ```bash
 $ nix search nixpkgs neovim